Hieromon/AutoConnect/mkdocs/apielements.md

 #### <i class="fa fa-caret-right"></i> enable

+Enable HTML tag generation for the element.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">bool</span><span class="apidesc">AutoConnect will generate the element into HTML only if the enable attribute is true.</span></dd>
 </dl>

+#### <i class="fa fa-caret-right"></i> global

+The global attribute copies input values ​​between elements of the same name on different custom Web pages.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">bool</span><span class="apidesc">An entered value will be copied to elements of the same name in other AutoConnectAuxes during page transition.<br>However, it will be copied only when the destination element has the true for a global attribute.</span></dd>
 </dl>

-#### <i class="fa fa-caret-right"></i> value
+#### <i class="fa fa-caret-right"></i> label

-Value of the element.
-It becomes a value attribute of an HTML `#!html <input type="text">` tag.
-An entered text in the custom Web page will be sent with a query string of the form.
-The value set before accessing the page is displayed as the initial value.
+A label is an optional string.
+A label is always arranged on the left side of the input box.
+Specification of a label will generate an HTML `#!html <label>` tag with an id attribute.
+The input box and the label are connected by the id attribute.
 <dl class="apidl">
     <dt>**Type**</dt>
     <dd><span class="apidef">String</span><span class="apidesc"></span></dd>